 It’s a shame Prince Phillip doesn’t have a Twitter account, I bet he has some priceless words of derision to share on the Trump situation.

-Posted by Ian Greenhalgh on February 6, 2017, With 700 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on February 6, 2017, With 764 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.